joaquin-ps/dynamixel_u2d2/README.md

 A high-level interface for controlling Dynamixel motors through the U2D2 communication bridge, with support for both individual motor operations and efficient bulk operations.

+**🔧 Helper Scripts**: For quick motor management tasks like scanning, changing baud rates, and changing motor IDs, see the [Helper Scripts documentation](helpers/HELPERS.md).

 Tested on: Ubuntu 22.04

 ## Quick Setup (Linux)